MaggGomes/flask/esof/docs/assignment5.md

 </p>

-Although there is no consensus on the part of project members and the community about how this situation should be resolved, the group decided to implement a way that didn't need a big code restructuring and followed what user [dsully](https://github.com/pallets/flask/issues/1286#issuecomment-223362859) reccomended, that consists in sending a warning message when a non-ASCII filename is passed to the function **send_file()**.
+Although there is no consensus on the part of project members and the community about how this situation should be solved, the group decided to implement a way that didn't need a big code restructuring and followed what user [dsully](https://github.com/pallets/flask/issues/1286#issuecomment-223362859) recomended.
+The feature consists in sending a warning message when a non-ASCII filename is passed to the function **send_file()**.

-After analyzing the project code and documentation, we found that the function that needed to be changed was the function send_file() that we then located in /flask/helpers.py.
+After analyzing the project code and documentation, we found that the function that needed to be changed was the function send_file() located in ***/flask/helpers.py***.

-Has created a new function called  **is_ascii()** that receives a string it will then see if all the characters in the string are ASCII encoded and if so it returns true if not it returns false.Has decided to implement this auxiliary funtion instead of implement it inside **send_file()**, because this way it could be used in other parts of the project if needed later.
+A new function called  **is_ascii()** was that receives a string and then verify if all the characters present in the string are ASCII, encoded and if so, returns a warning alerting the user.
+ALso, it was decided to implement this as an auxiliary funtion instead of implement it inside **send_file()**, because this way it could be used in other parts of the project if needed later, allowing so for a better code reuse and reducing code duplication.

-Inside he function **send_file()** it's checked if the argument **filename_or_fp** is a string, because it can be a file pointer, if it is a string then call our auxiliar function **is_ascii()** passing the **filename_or_fp** argument from **send_file()** if it returns false (meaning there is at least one non-ASCII character in **filename_or_fp**) it gives a warning of type UnicodeWarning.
+Inside he function **send_file()** it's checked if the argument **filename_or_fp** is a string, because it can be a file pointer.
+In case it is a string, it's called the auxiliar function **is_ascii()** developed, passing the **filename_or_fp** argument from **send_file()** if it returns false (meaning there is at least one non-ASCII character in **filename_or_fp**), giving a warning of type ***UnicodeWarning***.

 <a name="pull"/>
 ##[Pull Request #2115](https://github.com/pallets/flask/pull/2115)
-Our implementation for the feature was tested in the default flask's tests and passed all of them as it should.
+Our implementation for the feature was tested in the default ***Flask's*** tests, passing all of them with success.

-The pull request was made at 18:35 on 18/12/2016 and one of the contributors asked for some changes, they were made and commited.
-Link to the pull request is at the topic's title and [here](https://github.com/pallets/flask/pull/2115).
+The pull request was made at 18:35 on 18/12/2016 and one of the contributors asked for some changes, that were made and commited.
+The link to the pull request can be located at the topic's title and [here](https://github.com/pallets/flask/pull/2115).
 <a name="contribution"/>
 ##Group Contribution
 |Name|Number|Contribution|